 They Only Bully Sci Fi Because It Is An Easy Target

-Sci fi and fantasy have a long history of being among the most progressive and left wing genres (particularly when it comes to female lead series).
+Sci fi and fantasy have a long history of being among the most progressive and left wing genres, particularly when it comes to female lead series and representation for minorities.

 There aren’t nearly as many leading roles for women in other popular genres like westerns, crime thrillers, and spy and espionage stories.